CourseHeroGrp1/Crumble/planning/project_proposal.md

     - Physical features
     - Location
     - Description Area - free write text box
+    - Contact details
+    - Images
+    - Anniversary date
+    - Death
+- Login and Register feature to keep your tree private and saved

+BASE 2 (Nice to Haves)
+- Search feature
+  - To give users the ability to look up specific individuals in the tree
+  - Filter by birthdays (month) and anniversaries
 - Ability to color code each person's node to user's liking
-- Login and Register feature to keep your tree private and saved
-- Search feature to give users the ability to look up specific individuals in the tree
+  - Add default color based on gender
+- Generate relationship labels for each individual node
+  - Labels changes based on starting/source label (“me” label)
+  - Filter people out based on relationships
+  - Color people based on relationship to “me” label
 - Ability to create multiple trees and save them
-- Ability to drag and connect individual nodes manually to different nodes

-### Stretch
+Stretch (Base 3 aka super nice to haves)
 - If another member in the tree is mentioned in a description, users should be able to click their name and see details about them
 - Multiple ways to view the tree
   - Classic tree
   - Compact Tree
 - Side bar for storing disconnected nodes
+- tree to graph
+- Organization theme

 ## Related Work